 W.C.
 Fields famously said “never work with children or animals” and there’s an element of truth to this!
 But the great advantage of the iPhone is that it’s much less intrusive than shooting with a big camera, and as a result you can get far more natural photos.

-Let’s take a look at 14 ways to help you capture amazing candid photos of your children with the iPhone.
+Let’s take a look at 14 ways to help you do amazing children photography with the iPhone.